mookmookoolala/mookmookoolala/README.md

 ### Hi there 👋

+I am currently a devops engineer and also a student that is pursuing Master of science in Information Systems in Nanyang Technological University.

+All my projects are self taught and out of my own hobby!

 <!--
 **mookmookoolala/mookmookoolala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...